Problem

 1. Instant Bootstrapping

-Navigate to your existing Markdown folder and run the development server. docmd will scan your directory structure and build a functional site in memory instantly.
+Navigate to your existing Markdown folder and run the development server. docmd scans your directory structure and builds a functional site in memory instantly.

 cd my-existing-docs/